 Does your child interrupt conversations, whether between adults or children?
-Learn how to stop your children interrupting, all without a meltdown.
+Learn how to stop your child from interrupting, all without a meltdown.

 I was sitting across from my husband during family dinner time discussing the next day’s schedule.
 Just as I was trying to get my head straight on what to pack for lunch or what time swim classes start, the kids cut in.